OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

   the number of bands of the source dataset.
   All virtual methods of GDALDataset are redefined by GDALProxyDataset.
-  GDALThreadSafeDataset overloads its ReferenceUnderlyingDataset method, so that a thread-locale dataset is opened the first-time a thread calls a method on the GDALThreadSafeDataset instance, cached for later use, and method call is forwarded to it.
+  GDALThreadSafeDataset overloads its ReferenceUnderlyingDataset method, so that a thread-local dataset is opened the first-time a thread calls a method on the GDALThreadSafeDataset instance, cached for later use, and method call is forwarded to it.